OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4764.md

-# Event ID 4764: A group’s type was changed
+# Event ID 4764: A group's type was changed

 ## Description
-Event ID 4764: A group’s type was changed
+This event generates every time group's type is changed.
+This event generates for both security and distribution groups.
+This event generates only on domain controllers.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|